Incentives and Value in the Quest to Lower Healthcare Costs

 Yes, there are justifiable reasons and concerns that can be marshaled against P4PP and the seeming simplicity of the approach, from incomplete understanding of many diseases such as obesity (which the AMA now classifies as a disease), compromising of community-based risk pooling, the necessity of protecting vulnerable populations, challenges of getting clinicians on board, political objections to direct payments to patients, and more.
 However, the call is to continue moving ahead with P4PP with both small community-based pilots and large-scale health system implementations.

 If ever there was a practical use of Healthcare IT in support of demonstrating efficacy relatively quickly in an innovation with a chance to succeed, P4PP is it.
-Healthcare IT can make it a mission to help aggregate the big and small data on these programs and accelerate evaluation and adoption of what works.
+Healthcare IT can make it a mission to help aggregate the big and small data on these programs and accelerate the evaluation and adoption of what works.
 It can contribute value in helping establish proven effectiveness and limitations of the existing evidence, reasons for under-use of these approaches, and options for achieving wider use, given current law and healthcare payment and provider systems.

 We advocate systematic support from the Healthcare IT community to help determine how P4PP along with P4P can best be used to improve the health of individuals while decreasing the overall cost of healthcare.